Convex Programming Based Spectral Clustering: Algorithm and Analysis Results

 \subsection{Related Work}

-We describe the results of Peng et al.\ in \cite{Pen17}.
-Let $S_1, \ldots, S_k$ be the clusters of an optimal $k$-way partition for the conductance problem.
-We choose an algorithm for solving the minimization problem of $f$ shown in (\ref{Eq: kmeans problem}) and suppose that the algorithm has an approximation ratio of $\eta$.
+We describe the results of Peng et al.\ \cite{Pen17} in more detail.
+Let a $k$-way partition $\{S_1, \ldots, S_k\}$ of a graph be optimal.
+We choose an algorithm for minimizing the clustering cost function $f$ shown in (\ref{Exp: clustering cost function}) and assume that the algorithm has an approximation ratio of $\eta$.
 Let $T_1, \ldots, T_k$ be the output of a spectral clustering algorithm that uses a $k$-means method based on the $\eta$-approximation algorithm.
-They showed the following statement in Theorem 1.2 of \cite{Pen17}.
-Set $\epsilon$ as

-and suppose that $\Upsilon_G$ is so large that $\epsilon < 1/2$.
-After suitable renumbering of the output of the algorithm, we have
+Peng et al.\ showed in Theorem 1.2 of \cite{Pen17} that, if a graph satisfies $\Upsilon = \Omega(k^3)$, then the following holds after a suitable renumbering of the output of the algorithm.